 To grow fodder, get a shallow tray and drill holes in the bottom.
 Ensure the grains aren’t infested or decayed; use only quality grains.
 Soak your choice grains overnight before you transfer them to the perforated trays.
 Spread the grains evenly on the tray and water regularly.
 Within a week, you’ll have some food for your chickens.

 2. Homemade feed

-Not all commercial feeds are purely organic and safe for your chickens in the first place.
+Not all commercial feeds are completely organic or necessarily safe for your chickens.
 Some contain dangerous fillers, and the ones that don’t are very expensive.
 However, you can make your chicken feed using items from your kitchen.

 You can always get the necessary items you don’t have from the local stores as well.
-For the feed, you need wheat, corn, fish meal, oats, peas, and Nutri-balancer.
+For the feed, you need wheat, corn, fish meal, oats, and peas.
 Mix everything and feed the grains to your chickens whole.

 If you feel the seeds are too big for your chickens to swallow, you can break them into pieces.
 Ensure you use organic grains to avoid any side effects for your chickens.

 Often, restaurants and bakeries have daily leftovers.
 These leftovers can be supplementary feed for your chickens if you lay your hands on them.
 You can rest assured that you’re getting healthy foods for your chickens as most restaurants and grocery shops are careful of what they sell to people.

 Also, with the leftovers, your chickens will have access to a wide range of food.
 However, if your chickens are allergic to certain foods, be careful with the type of leftovers you feed them.
 You can ask the person in charge if the leftovers contain the ingredients your chickens are allergic to before you give them to your flock.